 Toe Walking – When should I get help?

 Parents can’t wait for the moment their child starts walking on their own.
-It is a sign of achievement and usually met with great excitement.
-Sometimes, that excitement might turn to worry when a child does not walk as the parents expect.
+It is a sign of achievement and is usually met with great excitement.
+Sometimes, however, that excitement turns to worry when a child does not walk as the parents expect.
 One common walking problem is toe-walking or walking on the balls of the feet.
 Toe walking could be relatively benign (termed “idiopathic toe walking”) or it could be a sign of something more serious.